home-assistant/addons/samba/README.md

 List of files that are neither visible nor accessible.
 Useful to stop clients from littering the share with temporary hidden files (e.g., macOS `.DS_Store` or Windows `Thumbs.db` files)

+### Option: `compatibility_mode`

+Setting this option to `true` will enable old legacy Samba protocols on the Samba add-on.
+This might solve issues with some clients that cannot handle the newer protocols, however, it lowers security.
+Only use this when you absolutely need it and understand the possible consequences.

+Defaults to `false`.

 ## Support